Explorer - northwestern half

 Storm warning in effect.

-Rain ending Saturday morning.
+Scattered showers ending near noon.
+Rain tonight and Sunday.
 Visibility as low as 1 mile in rain.

 Waves